A solemn graduation for Marjory Stoneman Douglas seniors

 Students weren't the only ones making a statement.
 Some teachers used orange lipstick to draw strips beneath their eyes as part of a movement called the Lipstick Lobby.
 The shade of lipstick was meant to draw attention to the issue of gun violence.

-The mother of Carmen Schentrup, another senior killed in the shooting, wore orange lipstick in movement's advertising campaign.
+The mother of Carmen Schentrup, another senior killed in the shooting, wore orange lipstick in the movement's advertising campaign.

+Since the shooting, MSD students have led a national conversation about gun violence through various protests, like school walkouts and the March for Our Lives, which saw massive crowds turn out in Washington and around the country.